nhinhdao/sinatra-messages-transfer-project/README.md

 ## Installation

-- Clone this repository from git hub, cd to ```sinatra-messages-transfer-project``` directory
+- Clone this repository from github, cd to ```sinatra-messages-transfer-project``` directory
-- To start using the web application, in the terminal type:
+- In order for this web application to work, in the terminal type:
 ```
 $ bundle install
 ```